 Always ensure that the sender of the email is from the official Busha support link.

 Website Scam: Ensure that you are using the official Busha website link to login to your account.
-Scammers most often create very similar looking websites with minor differences such as misspelling or "-" within the address.
+Scammers most often create very similar looking websites with minor differences such as a misspelling or "-" within the address.

 Busha will never ask for your 2-FA or passwords.
 If you receive any email requesting any sensitive information claiming it is from Busha, it is a scam.
 Do not give out your sensitive information.